Ciguatera fish poisoning: Signs and symptoms

 Hallmark symptoms of ciguatera in humans include gastrointestinal, cardiovascular, and neurological effects.
-Gastrointestinal symptoms include nausea, vomiting, and diarrhea, usually followed by neurological symptoms such as headaches, muscle aches, paresthesia, numbness of extremities, mouth and lips, reversal of hot and cold sensation, ataxia, vertigo, and hallucinations.
+Gastrointestinal symptoms include nausea, vomiting, and diarrhea, usually followed by neurological symptoms such as headaches, muscle aches, numbness of the extremities, mouth and lips, reversal of hot and cold sensation, ataxia, vertigo, and hallucinations.
 Severe cases of ciguatera can also result in cold allodynia, which is a burning sensation on contact with cold.
 Neurological symptoms can persist and ciguatera poisoning is occasionally misdiagnosed as multiple sclerosis.
 Cardiovascular symptoms include bradycardia, tachycardia, hypotension, hypertension, orthostatic tachycardia, exercise intolerance, and abnormal electrocardiograms.
 Death from the condition can occur, but is very rare.

 Dyspareunia and other ciguatera symptoms have developed in otherwise healthy males and females following sexual intercourse with partners suffering ciguatera poisoning, signifying that the toxin may be sexually transmitted.
 Diarrhea and facial rashes have been reported in breastfed infants of poisoned mothers, suggesting that the polyether toxins partition into breast milk.